 Staff workstations consist of one or two displays for observation and another for two-way communications with hospital staff.

-The Cisco Virtual Patient Observation solution can pay for itself very quickly by lowering sitter costs.
+The Cisco Virtual Patient Observation solution can potentially pay for itself by lowering sitter costs.
 For example, consider a healthcare provider with 13 facilities, each with five rooms equipped with video surveillance.
 If approximately 60 percent of the rooms are occupied on average, and staffed 24 hours a day with personnel earning $10 an hour, daily costs are $10,800, amounting to $3.94 million annually.
 Assigning each person to monitor an average of two patients would save more than $1.97 million annually.

 Used as part of the hospital workflow, the Cisco Virtual Patient Observation solution can also: